 Parsons Unlocking Full-Spectrum Military Cyberspace Operations

-/EIN News/ -- CENTREVILLE, Va., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- As a leading offensive and defensive cyber company for military operations, Parsons Corporation (NYSE: PSN) announced today that the company was selected to provide command, control, communications, computers, and capabilities development (C4CD) to the U.S. Cyber Command (CYBERCOM).
+CENTREVILLE, Va., Feb.
+22, 2023 (GLOBE NEWSWIRE) -- As a leading offensive and defensive cyber company for military operations, Parsons Corporation PSN announced today that the company was selected to provide command, control, communications, computers, and capabilities development (C4CD) to the U.S. Cyber Command (CYBERCOM).
 The one-year $21 million cost plus fixed-fee contract is a continuation of C4CD work that Parsons has provided to CYBERCOM since 2016 and was awarded by the General Services Administration (GSA).

 "Parsons has assisted in the direction, synchronization, and coordination of full-spectrum cyberspace operations to defend and advance national interests since the Command's inception," said Mike Kushin, Parsons' executive vice president of High Consequence Missions.
 "We're honored to continue supporting CYBERCOM's critical mission, and further propel cyber infrastructure toward full-spectrum military cyberspace operations that defend and neutralize ongoing threats."